 White papers and eBooks that are freely accessible on the web will be found and indexed by search engines, potentially increasing your rankings on SERPs.
 If it's behind a gate, on the other hand, web crawlers that follow links on your site simply won't find it.

 An important exception to this is if you use interactive white papers, you can optionally set them up to allow crawlers through even if it has a gate!

 Can't Decide?
 Use Semi-Gated White Papers

 When you order a nice bottle of wine at a restaurant, your server gives you the opportunity to taste it and ensure it meets your expectations before committing to the whole bottle.
 Well, why shouldn’t you offer the same sort of experience with your white papers and ebooks?

-Semi-gated white papers allow you to prove your worth by letting visitors access the first couple pages, and then presenting them with a form or social login to continue reading.
+Semi-gated white papers allow you to prove your worth by letting visitors access the first couple of pages, and then presenting them with a form to continue reading.

 Another similar option is to provide a “skip the form” option to allow visitors to read your content without providing their personal information.
 You will still gather details from those who are highly interested, but you'll also avoid turning away those who'd rather not share their info.

 If you decide not gating your white papers is the way to go, there are still ways to capture data about your readers.
 Consider inserting compelling call-to-action forms within your content for additional or related offers.
 Some visitors might opt-in after reading what you have to say.